Loan options

 A personal loan is one way to consolidate debt or to pay for major expenses.
-It offers fixed interest rates and fixed monthly payments for the life of the loan.
+These types of personal loans offer fixed interest rates and fixed monthly payments for the life of the loan.
 A personal loan is best for one-time funding, or if you know the entire cost of your project up front.
 You receive the loan in one lump sum.

 Simple Loan

 Need quick funds for an emergency?
-Our Simple Loan is one way for U.S. Bank checking customers who qualify to borrow up to $1,000 for planned – and unplanned – expenses.
+Our Simple Loan is one way for U.S. Bank personal checking clients who qualify to borrow up to $1,000 for planned – and unplanned – expenses.

 If you need ongoing access to funds, or if you don't know the full cost of a project, a personal line of credit may be better.
-With a personal line, you can use the credit as needed, and only pay interest on the funds you borrow.
+With these types of personal lines of credit, you can use the credit as needed, and only pay interest on the funds you borrow.

 Personal line of credit

-Looking to tackle on financial goals with a little more flexibility?
-If you’re a current U.S. Bank checking customer, a personal line of credit can give you instant, ongoing access to funds as you need them.
+Looking to tackle financial goals with a little more flexibility?
+If you’re a current U.S. Bank personal checking client, a personal line of credit can give you instant, ongoing access to funds as you need them.

 Instant, ongoing credit access